GET INVOLVED IN SARCOIDOSIS RESEARCH

+The UK Clinical Trials Gateway (UKCTG) website pulls through information about clinical trials and other research from several different UK registers.
 Find information about current sarcoidosis-related clinical trials in the UK.
 Tip: Change the search filters to choose currently recruiting trials in region(s) you are interested in.
 This page is continually being updated.

 General NHS information and guidance about taking part in a clinical trail.

 Committees and Taskforces

 A sarcoidosis treatment guideline is being developed by a European Respiratory Society (ERS) working group and is due to be published at the end of 2018.
 The guideline will be used by doctors and other healthcare professionals to help them treat people with sarcoidosis in the best way possible.
 To help with this please complete this questionnaire.
 Your responses are anonymous and will feed into the activities of the ERS working group to ensure that patient views are considered.

 NICE are looking for lay members to join the persistent pain guideline committee.
 They are looking for people with an understanding of persistent pain and the issues important to patients and their unpaid carers.
 This understanding could have been gained:

 through personal experience you have of treatment and care provided for you by the NHS

 as a relative or unpaid carer of someone who has used relevant health services

 as a volunteer or employee of a relevant voluntary organisation or support group.